Roger-Rached-ozz961/WinWifiProfilesDumper/README.md

 4. **Exit**
    Gracefully exits the tool.

-## Usage

-To use the tool, run the `WinWifiProfilesDumper.bat` file.
-After execution, you will be presented with the following options:

-1. **Retrieve Specific Wi-Fi Password**
-   Choose this option to retrieve the password for a specific Wi-Fi network by entering its name.

-2. **Dump All Saved Wi-Fi Profiles**
-   Choose this option to dump all saved Wi-Fi profiles to a results folder.
-Check the folder for the dumped profiles and their details.

-3. **Credits/Author Information**
-   View information about the author and credits.

-4. **Exit**
-   Exit the tool gracefully.

-**Important**: If you choose option 2 to dump all profiles, make sure to check your results folder for the dumped profiles.
+**Important Note**: If you choose option 2 to dump all profiles, make sure to check your " results " folder for the dumped profiles.

-### How to get it to Run.

-1. Download or clone this repository to your local machine.
-2. Ensure that Python 3.x is installed on your system.
-3. Run `WinWifiProfilesDumper.bat` as an administrator to execute the tool.
-4. Follow the on-screen instructions to choose the desired option.

 ## Requirements

-- **Python 3.x**
+- **Python 3.x**:    Make sure **Python 3.x** is installed on your system.
+You can download it from the official website: [Python Download](https://www.python.org/downloads/).
 - **Windows OS**
-- Administrative privileges (required for retrieving Wi-Fi details)
+- **Administrative Privileges** (required for retrieving Wi-Fi details)

 ## Disclaimer